Are you Searching: “DUI Defense Attorney Near Me?”

 In California, driving under the influence of alcohol of drugs, more commonly referred to as DUI, is a crime and not merely a traffic violation.
 This is also true in every other jurisdiction in the United States.
 While most traffic violations are infractions, a DUI offense is a criminal violation and will either be charged as a misdemeanor or a felony, which are both punishable by jail time.

-Attorney Ardalon Fakhimi is a top DUI attorney at California Criminal Defense Center, handling all DUI related matters throughout Southern California including Los Angeles, Orange County, and many parts of the Inland Empire.
+Attorney Ardalon Fakhimi is one of the top DUI lawyers at California Criminal Defense Center, handling all DUI related matters throughout Southern California including Los Angeles, Orange County, and many parts of the Inland Empire.
 California Criminal Defense Center also has well-respected and experienced DUI attorneys who focus on San Diego County and Ventura County.
 Aside from having a wealth of knowledge and experience in DUI cases, Mr. Fakhimi understands and counsels clients on how to handle many of the personal and work-related difficulties that come from a DUI arrest.

 Searching online for the keyword terminology of “DUI Defense Attorney Near Me” can help ensure that the search results produce attorneys that commonly practice DUI defense in your local area.
 This becomes important because much of the progress on your case could depend on the attorney’s familiarity with the local custom and practices in the courthouse your case is assigned to.
 If the attorney is near your area, that chances are good that they are familiar with the habits and common practices of the prosecutors and judges in the local courthouse.
 Your attorney would, therefore, understand how best to approach your case, and with whom the negotiations should occur.